benno094/pdf-anki/README.md

 ### Changelog:

+0.82 Beta

+- Made it compatible with Cloze deletions
+- Prompt automatically produces clozes (1-2 average per card)
+- Fixed the Notetype, and made it compatible with AnKing's Notetype
+- Fixed the naming convention of the cards

 0.81 Beta

-- Changed gpt 3.5 turbo for gpt 4o mini
+- Changed gpt 3.5 turbo for GPT 4o mini
 - Images are now transferred with the cards
 - Images are now analyzed by gpt 4o mini
 - Prompt was improved, but orientated for medical students.